 Do students have to complete all of the General Education requirements before enrolling in any of their major courses?

 No. Students should begin taking Area F - Lower Division Major Requirements as soon as they know the major and satisfied any prerequisites for those courses.

-What is the difference between my Adjusted GPA, Cumulative GPA, and Term GPA?
+What is the difference between my Institutional GPA, Cumulative GPA, and Term GPA?

 Your cumulative GPA is the grade point average for all grades earned each semester at Kennesaw State University.
 This GPA averages all grades together.
 Your cumulative GPA does not replace any grades and is typically the GPA used to calculate HOPE and financial aid eligibility.